sauna heater trips breaker troubleshooting

 Step 2: Check Amperage Rating vs Heater Draw

-Compare the heater’s wattage rating to the circuit’s breaker size.
-For example, a 6 kW heater requires around a 30‑amp breaker with 10 AWG wire.
+Compare the heater's wattage rating to the circuit's breaker size.
+A 6 kW heater requires approximately a 30-amp breaker with 10 AWG wire.
+If the breaker is undersized for the heater's actual draw, it must be upgraded by a licensed electrician before use continues.

 Step 3: Inspect Connections at Terminal Blocks